 The "10% shareholding and voting rights" requirement must be met for the entire year of assessment for which a qualifying company wants to make an election to be a headquarter company.
 That is, the requirement must be met on each and every day of the year of assessment.
 The shareholding can change within a year of assessment provided that at all times every holder met the "10% shareholding and voting rights" requirement.
-The only exception is for the year of assessment during which the potential headquarter company commences trading.
-In that year the company does not need to comply with this requirement for any period before the company commenced the carrying on of a trade.
-See Interpretation Note No. 51 (Issue 3) dated 22 July 2014 "Pre-Trade Expenditure and Losses" for a discussion of the words "carrying on of a trade".
-Each case must be assessed on its merits when determining when a company commences the carrying on of a trade.
+The only exception to taking each and every day into account, as provided for in the proviso to section 9I(2)(a), is for the year of assessment during which the potential headquarter company commences trading.
+In that year, any period before the company commenced the carrying on of a trade is disregarded.8 See Interpretation Note 51 "Pre-Trade Expenditure and Losses" for a discussion of the words "carrying on of a trade".
+Each case must be assessed on its merits in determining when a company commences the carrying on of a trade.

-ABC Trust and Individual A each hold 40% of the equity shares and voting rights in Company A. Companies B, C, D and E, that are not companies forming part of the same group of companies, each hold 5% of the equity shares and voting rights in Company A.
+ABC Trust and Individual A each hold 40% of the equity shares and voting rights in Company A. Companies B, C, D and E, which are not companies forming part of the same group of companies, each hold 5% of the equity shares and voting rights in Company A.